 The amendments for the Finance bill 2014 have been published and enacted, which means Irish betting shops can open after 6.30pm during Autumn and Winter months, and also on Easter Sunday.

 This is a major boost for retail betting operators, as the part-time staff that were let go every Septebmer will have steady work year round.
 The amount of evenings the shops will stay open remains to be seen, as there are some nights with very little content.
 But operators have the choice now, and that is very important, particularly to those with no online or mobile presence.

 The betting amendment bill itself is no longer on hold, and the Attorney General is now working on the bill to prepare its presentation to the Seanad.
 Once completed in the Seanad, it then goes to the Dail.
 It is then up to the Revenue Commissioners to ensure the licencing application process is ready to go, and Ireland for the first time will apply a betting duty to online and mobile operators.

 Click here to download our Betting Amendment bill briefing document

 The Gambling Control act was published on July 15th 2013.
-It is to repeal the 1931 Betting act, and 1956 Gaming and Lotteries Act.
+It is supposed to repeal the 1931 Betting act, and 1956 Gaming and Lotteries Act.
 It is combining both of these acts in the new Gambling Control Act to regulate the entire gambling industry in Ireland.
 A lot of work has been done by the department on creating a bill to regulate the entire sector, but unfortunately it did not make the A list for the Dail legislative schedule for 2015.
 This means that the chances of the bill being progressed this year are very very low

-The bill has been scheduled for publication in Mid 2015 but the date is now unknown
+The bill had been scheduled for publication in Mid 2015 but the date is now unknown

 Read more about the Gambling bill which will regulate the entire industry ranging from betting shops, arcades, and casinos to online betting sites and exchanges.
 Click here.....